pacificclimate/pdp-docker/README.md

 ### Outline

+For detailed instructions, see the next section.
+This section explains the why and what of the procedure.

-1. The user configures Docker to use user namespace remapping.
+1. Configure Docker to use user namespace remapping.
 This is done by specifying the Docker daemon parameter `userns-remap` and restarting Docker.